 TPA Park’s shelters can be reserved for picnics and family reunions.
-Use of the large shelter is $50 while use of half of the large shelter area is $25.
-Use of shelters 1 – 5 is $25 and renting a set of four tables costs $15.
+Use of the large shelter is $90.
+Use of shelters 1-2 is $30 and 3-5 is $55 each.
+Renting a set of four tables is $20.
 Reservations for shelter and picnic table rentals can be made by calling the TPA Park office at 659-3422.
 Reservations for pool parties can be made by calling the pool at 659-6793.
 Fees must be paid in advance to hold reservations.

 In addition to the pool and shelter houses, TPA Park also offers lighted baseball diamonds, tennis and basketball courts, volleyball courts, horseshoe pits, playgrounds, picnic facilities and our famous petting zoo.
 The zoo, home to peacocks, goats, pigs, llama, donkeys, ducks, chicken, sheep, partridge, and pheasants, is loved by residents and visitors alike.